Multimedia Technology Wiki: Component Description

 • Supports quality-priority bitrate control

-• Supports dynamic adjustment of bitrate, frame rate, GOP, QP, etc.
+• Supports dynamic adjustment of parameters such as bitrate, framerate, GOP, QP, etc.

 • Supports single-stream and dual-stream encoders

-• Supports deblocking filter, ROI, motion vector functions
+• Supports block filter, ROI, and motion vector functions

 • Supports SPS and PPS encoding